asheroto/api-keys-hotkey/README.md

 # Troubleshooting
 - Make sure you have the latest version of AutoHotkey
+- Make sure your API names are identical in the "if" statements, case sensitive
-- If it doesn't work in some windows, it may be because that window is running as Administrator; run the script as Administrator
+- If it doesn't work in some windows, it may be because that window is running as Administrator; run the script as Administrator and it should work then; you can run it in Scheduled Tasks with "Run with highest privileges" checked and then it will automatically start as Administrator